Setting Up a Private Limited Company

 After establishing a local company, you can choose to live outside of Singapore.
 However, if you wish to come to Singapore to manage the company's business, you must obtain approval from the Ministry of Manpower (MOM).

-The company must have at least one shareholder.
-When submitting an application online, you need to provide personal identification details, contact information (phone number and email address) and the address of each shareholder's residence.
+There must be at least one shareholder (can be a corporate body or an individual).
+You need to provide personal identification details, contact information (phone number and email address) and the address of each shareholder's residence.

 Companies can issue different types of shares under different conditions.
 Generally, companies issue two main types of shares: